zer0fl4g/Nanomite/readme.md

-#Nanomite - Graphical Debugger for x64 and x86 on Windows
+#Nanomite - Windows Debugger for x64 and x86

 ## Features
 - Debugging x86 and x64 (+ WOW64) processes